di Flavio V. Ponte

 Probably the dogma of the mandatory law still exists, but it behaves differently from the past.

-The legislative intervention of the ’60s /’ 70s and the “emergency” legislation of the ’80s may be considered, probably, phenomena due to a certain paternalism of the Legislator.
+The legislative intervention of the ’60s /’ 70s and the “emergency” legislation of the ’80s may be considered, probably, phenomena due to a certain paternalism21 of the Legislator.

-These phenomena are perhaps referable more to an attempt to reaffirm that social and economic equality – in the context of the relationship – for workers than to a choice aimed at confining private autonomy in a corner for macroeconomic reasons.
+These phenomena are perhaps referable more to an attempt to reaffirm that social and economic equality – in the context of the relationship – for workers22 than to a choice aimed at confining private autonomy in a corner for macroeconomic reasons23.

 Nonetheless, these interventions have also marked the path taken by the Legislator of the 1990s and 2000s (and beyond): keeping a general look at the most important reforms of this period (starting from the 1997 with the so-called “Treu Law”), it does not seem exaggerated to grasp – albeit in the awareness of the evident heterogeneity that has characterized the different regulatory interventions (led, moreover, by different political groups, alternating with increasing frequency from 1994 onwards) – a common thread that has tied the normative production, given the constant attempt to deconstruct the apparatus of rules posed – in the previous 30 years – to oversee the employment relationship.